-The Maine State Aquarium was closed for renovations when I visited in 2021, but hopefully it will reopen soon.
+The Maine State Aquarium is still closed for renovations, but is expected to reopen in 2024.
 Operated by the Maine Department of Marine Resources, this aquarium includes a collection of regional fish and invertebrates that can be seen within the rocky shore setting.

 A popular attraction is the 20 foot-long touch tank that houses a multitude of sea life including sea stars, sea urchins, sea cucumbers, and scallops.
 If you pack a picnic, you can enjoy lunch in the picnic area overlooking the water.